ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Virtual Private Network (VPN)/OpenVPN Clients/OpenVPN for Linux.md

 sudo unzip {username}-x.zip -d /etc/openvpn/
 ```

-* Then run openvpn using the following command
+* Then run OpenVPN using the following command

 ```sh
 sudo openvpn {username}-x.ovpn
 ```

 * It'll show you the logs of the connection.
-Wait for a few minutes for it to successtully connect.
-You can also run above command under `screen` or `tmux`.
+Wait for a few minutes for it to successfully connect.
+You can also run the above command under `screen` or `tmux`.

 * To stop the connection, do **CTRL + C** to stop the OVPN client.